 This module aims to equip students with the ability to make use of the past to understand the present through a study of African American history, culture, and politics.
 Students on this module will take contemporary racial issues, such as mass incarceration or the Black Lives Matter movement, and trace their historical antecedents through both primary and secondary sources.
 In doing so, students will examine how race in the United States has been, and continues to be, socially constructed.
 The module will include some discussion of whites, Latino/as, Native Americans, and Asian Americans (as well as other groups), but it will prioritise the voices of African Americans in its use of source material.
 The module will encourage students to consider the role of historians and other scholars in contemporary racial activism, and will allow students to articulate their findings in a range of ways, including through class participation, social media and podcasting, in order to develop their transferable skills.

 The topics discussed will vary year-to-year and will be decided in the first week of term by the students on the module.
+This module is taught via 2-hour weekly seminars.

 - "Engaging discussions in seminars where discussed the reading and our thoughts on the weeks topic.
 The seminars were consistently engaging and were usually enlightening.
 I would often come away from the seminar with lots to consider."